Synix4Life/Synix4Life/README.md

-# 💯 Welcome to my profile:
+# 💯 Welcome to my profile
 - Computer Science Student at TU Darmstadt ⚡<br>
 - Using Linux Mint Cinnamon (and others in VMs) 🍀<br>
 - Coding for fun and for university 📜<br>
-- Student Assistant for the module "Introduction to Programming" 🔥
+- Student Assistant for the module "Introduction to Programming I" 🔥
 - Speaking German (native language) 🇩🇪 , English (~C1) 🇺🇸, nowing some bits about other languages
-- Casually enjoying gaming (GD, RL) and speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
+- Casually enjoying gaming & speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
-- Car enthusiast 🚗
+- I like my car! 🚗

 ---